-Post-operative follow up a vary, please see below fo r yours: t need to see you again in the clinic.
-If s, please arrange to see your GP in weeks, appointment in the pos ke to see you in the out-patient clinic /months.
-You will receive an st. If you do not receive your s period, please contact your
+Post-operative follow-up appointments with your surgeon can vary, please see below for yours:

+- □ Your surgeon does not need to see you again in the clinic.
+If you have any concerns, please arrange to see your GP. - Your surgeon would like to see you in the out-patient clinic in weeks/months.
+You will receive an appointment in the post.
+If you do not receive your appointment within this period, please contact your consultant's secretary.